Scattering amplitudes versus potentials in nuclear effective field theory: search for a potential compromise: Perturbation theory in r-space

 with $f = e^{-(r/R_c)^{2n}}$.
-For the power counting analysis of the potential of Ref.~\cite{Gezerlis:2014zia} we use $n=2$ and in addition the EFT potential is further regularized with SFR.
-For the power counting analysis of the pionful theory we use $n=3$ and the EFT potential that is obtained in dimensional regularization.
-We notice that the $n=2$ and $n=3$ exponents are not entirely arbitrary: the $Q^2$ and $Q^3$ EFT potentials diverge as $1/r^5$ and $1/r^6$ in dimensional regularization, or as $1/r^3$ in SFR.
-This means that $n=3$ and $n=2$ are the smallest exponents that lead to a regularized potential that is finite at the origin.
+For the power counting analysis of the potential of Ref.~\cite{Gezerlis:2014zia} one uses $n=2$ and in addition the EFT potential is further regularized with SFR.
+The $n=2$ exponent is not arbitrary: even though the $Q^2$ and $Q^3$ EFT potentials diverge as $1/r^5$ and $1/r^6$ as $r \to 0$ in dimensional regularization, in SFR they do as $1/r^3$ (see Ref.~\cite{Valderrama:2008kj} for a detailed comparison between dimensionally regularized and SFR potentials).
+This means that $n=2$ is the smallest exponent that leads to a regularized potential that is finite at the origin.
+For dimensional regularization the required exponent would be $n=3$.